Registration Deadline: You must be registered for at least 29 days before you can vote in an election.

 SUBMITTING AN ABSENTEE BALLOT

-Verifying Registration: Voter registration status verification
+Verifying Registration: Florida Voter Registration Verification

 Deciding how to vote: http://www.votesmart.org/

 Time off to vote: Time off to vote is subject to the employer.
 Florida state law does not require employers to grant time off to vote for employees.